polusgg/nodepolus-framework/temp.md

 Use `instanceof Array` over `Array.isArray`
 Be explicit when checking for undefined variables (`if (obj !== undefined)` vs `if (obj)`) BE FUCKING CONSISTENT
+SORT YOUR IMPORTS
+USE PROTECTED PROPERTIES OVER PRIVATE
+CASTING TO UNKNOWN AS AN INTERIM TYPE IS A SIGN THAT SOMETHING IS WRONG